Igoryn23/rsschool-cv/cv.md

 ### English level

-- Pre-intermedite.
+- Pre-intermediate.

-But speaking skills is worse and it level is about elementary
+Speaking skills is about elementary